MartsyniukOlena/lingua-international/README.md

 ___
 - __Enroll:__

-The enrollment section provides a pathway for interested individuals to take the next step in their language-learning journey by signing up for courses.
+The enrollment section provides an opportunity for interested individuals to sign up for courses.
 The form consists of the following elements: First Name, Last Name, Email, Phone Number, Address, select area for a course of interest, and Message.
 ![Enroll](readme-media/enroll-page.png)
 This is for prospective students who are ready to enroll in a course.
 ___